Cost of Investing in Property

 Earn 10,000 Qantas Frequent Flyer Points

-If you're a new landlord, you can now sit back and relax with an additional 10,000 Qantas Frequent Flyer points compliments of LJ Hooker!
+If you’re a new landlord, you can now sit back and relax with an additional 10,000 Qantas Points if your property is leased by 30 September 2024.

 Read more